The Grand Indian Bazaar

 Dance styles – demos and workshop led by our beautifully costumed Rajasthani dancer in Kalbelya (snake dance) and Bollywood styles.

-Jewellery and body adornment – demos of the design and making of anklets, bracelets, necklaces, rings, headdresses etc and jewellery workshops.
+Jewelry and body adornment – demos and workshops of the design and making of anklets, bracelets, necklaces, rings, headdresses etc

 Rajasthan cuisine – Using traditional ingredients and methods – making chai, chapatis, egg curry, dhal, etc.